NaCloudy/indicator-recommender/README.md

 - Load and store indicator metadata into a local SQLite database (using e-commerce metrics as examples)
 - Compute and store text embeddings using a pretrained model to avoid redundant computation
 - Recommend semantically similar indicators based on user input, along with similarity scores
+- Collect and store user feedback on recommendations for future model improvement
 - Support basic interactive command-line interface (CLI) for quick testing

 ## Requirements